greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 11. PubMedCLIP: How Much Does CLIP Benefit Visual Question Answering in the Medical Domain?
 12. Ultrasound video transformers for cardiac ejection fraction estimation
 13. More than encoder: Introducing transformer decoder to upsample
 14. Multi-domain Integrative Swin Transformer network for Sparse-View Tomographic Reconstruction
+15. Combining the Transformer and Convolution for Effective Brain Tumor Classification Using MRI Images